SymfonyCasts/symfony-ux/sfcasts/turbo/prefetch.md

 that your site is going to get hit by a lot more requests.
 If you hover over a link but never click it, that's an extra, unnecessary request!
 But worse, even if you *do* click the link, *two* requests are made!
 Watch, I'll refresh, then clear my network tools.
-I'll hover over "Office Supplies", then click.
+Hover over "Office Supplies", then click.
 Check it out: *two* requests were made for the same page!
 The prefetch script made the first request to store the page as a snapshot for the preview.
 But then, like normal preview functionality, after showing the preview, Turbo made a *second* request to load a